digitalbazaar/php-json-ld/README.md

 This library includes a sample testing utility which may be used to verify that changes to the processor maintain the correct output.

-To run the sample tests you will need to get the test suite files from the [json-ld.org repository][json-ld.org] hosted on GitHub.
+To run the sample tests you will need to get the test suite files by cloning the [json-ld.org repository][json-ld.org] hosted on GitHub.

 https://github.com/json-ld/json-ld.org